 North Dublin Mental Health Services have shared a document on the use of tele-health during COVID19 pandemic.
-You can access the document in the downloads section at https://www.iasw.ie/covid-19
+You can access the document in the downloads section on this page: https://www.iasw.ie/IASW_COVID19_Resources

 The UCC “Online Social Work Practice” series has developed new tools which, alongside other resources, are available on this link: https://padlet.com/kenneth28burns/uvpu626mvd5k